I have an affinity for everything Alice In Wonderland. Being named Alice it just kind of comes with the territory .

 Anyway, back to Alice.

 For a while, I collected copies of Alice In Wonderland books and various Alice ephemera.
-This Alice in Wonderland nutcracker, for example…
+This Alice in Wonderland nutcracker below, for example…

 But at some point a tiny house, combined with a tendency to be a clutter queen, meant my Alice collecting had to be curbed.

-I won’t lie, presented with a sweet Alice book I’d STILL snatch it up.
-But I don’t go looking, if you know what I mean..
+I won’t lie, presented with a sweet Alice book I’d STILL snatch it up in a hot second.
+But I don’t go looking for Alice stuff much

 So these days I try to collect more with my eyes.